futureg-lab/mx-scraper/README.md

-  fetch-files  Fetch a sequence of terms from a collection of files request      Request a url infos        Display various informations server       Spawn a graphql server help         Print this message or the help of the given subcommand(s)
+  fetch-files  Fetch a sequence of terms from a collection of files request      Request a url infos        Display various informations server       Spawn a graphql server interfacing mx-scraper help         Print this message or the help of the given subcommand(s)

 Options: